Azure/autorest/docs/generate/how-autorest-generates-code-from-openapi.md

 ## Data Types
 ### Primitive Data Types
-The primitive types are based on [JSON-Schema Draft 4](JSON-primitive-types).
-More details in the OpenAPI Specification [here](OpenAPI-primitive-types).
+The primitive types are based on [JSON-Schema Draft 4][JSON-primitive-types].
+More details in the OpenAPI Specification [here][OpenAPI-primitive-types].

 **Example:**
 ```json